ropensci/lightr/inst/paper.md

 # Summary

-Living organisms wildly differ in their ability to see colours.
-For this reason, colour science relies on the use of objective measurements of reflectance, transmittance or aborbance spectra rather than human vision [@Bennett1994;
+Living organisms wildly differ in their ability to see colours [@Osorio2008].
-@Cuthill1999;@Eaton2005].
+For this reason, colour science relies on the use of objective measurements of reflectance, transmittance or aborbance spectra rather than human vision [@Bennett1994;@Cuthill1999;@Eaton2005].
+These spectra ara then used in vision models which allow scientists to predict how a given object is seen through the eyes of a given species (e.g. how a male bird is seen by a potential mate).

-Spectrometers record the amount of captured photons at different wavelengths (usually between 300-700 nm for colour science).
+Spectrometers record the amount of captured photons at different wavelengths (usually between 300-700 nm for colour science, as many species are sensitive to ultraviolet radiations).
 However, there is no standard file format for spectrometry data and different scientific instrumentation companies use wildly different formats to store spectral data.
 Vendors proprietary software sometimes have an option to convert those formats into human readable files such as `.csv` but such softwares are often expensive and they discard most metadata in the process.
 Yet, those metadata are critical to ensure reproducibility of the measurements, and ultimately of the scientific findings [@White2015].

 In this article, we present `lightr`, an R package which aims at offering a unified user-friendly interface for users to read reflectance, transmittance, absorbance spectra files from various formats in a single line of code.
-Additionally, it provides for the first time a fully free and open source solution to read proprietary spectra file formats on all systems.
+Additionally, it provides for the first time a fully free and open source solution to read proprietary spectra file formats on all operating systems.

 `lightr` started as a fork from the popular R package `pavo`, which provides a large suite of colour analysis tools [@Maia2013;@Maia2019].